-Imagine such a scene today in a horror film and you can't - imagine Tom Cruise playing a dad this mellow, or Nicolas Cage a dad this unencumbered by free-floating anxiety.
-The wife would never let him jump up on the bed - those are 400 thread count sheets!
+Imagine such a scene today in a horror film and you can't.
+Imagine Tom Cruise playing a dad this mellow, or Nicolas Cage a dad this unencumbered by free-floating anxiety.
+The wife would never let him jump up on the bed - those are 400 thread-count sheets!

-Dad Steve also has an appreciation for nature and the mysteries of the beyond.
+Poltergeist dad Steve also has an appreciation for nature and the mysteries of the beyond.
 Robbie is freaked about the tree outside the window, feeling as if it's spying on him.
 "It knows about us, doesn't it?" he asks.

-Oh yeah, and hysteria over AIDS leaving it open season on firing anyone who happened to be gay, or even sound gay, lest they somehow contaminate our children.
+Oh yeah, and hysteria over AIDS left it open season on firing anyone who happened to be gay, or even sound gay, lest they somehow contaminate our children.
 Plastic gloves, condoms, fear of inappropriate touching, all led to a great turning away from the social sphere.

-The withdrawal of Steve Freeling into an embittered dad, prone to panic, sulking and defensively snickering is implicitly linked to this national parenting sea change.
-It's emblematic in the way he pulls the rope too early during the rescue of Carol Ann because his myopic dismissiveness misinterprets what Zelda is saying.
-The psychic is continually reversing whether or not Diane and Carol-Ann should go into the light, and it's too loud to hear well, but he panics at the moment she's talking to the trapped spirits who are caught in the crossfire between the demon and the Freelings.
+The withdrawal of Nelson's Steve Freeling is emblematic of this turn, from cool 70s dad to a sulking, defensive couch potato.
+We can see it in the way he pulls the rope too early during the rescue of Carol Ann, because his myopic dismissiveness misinterprets what Zelda is saying.
+The psychic is continually reversing whether or not Diane should go into the light to find Carol-Ann.
+Because of all the spirit traffic and wind it's too loud to hear well, and he panics; Zelda switches from talking to him to talking to the other trapped spirits who are caught in the crossfire between the demon and the Freelings.
 She's telling them--the innocent, trapped ghosts-- to go into the light, but Steve thinks he's telling Diane to go into the light and so freaks out, pulling the rope too early.